We compare laser eye surgery to cataract surgery.

 Tax statements will be in our app’s secure inbox and sent get to the ATO in the second week of July.

 I’m a bit behind with my tax paperwork.
 Can I get tax statements for previous years?

 Absolutely!
-Log in online and you can get your three most recent statements.
+Jump onto our app’s secure inbox to get your three most recent statements.
 Any further back than that and you’ll have to give us a buzz and one of our Peoplecarers will be more than happy to email statements to you.